Differentiable stratified groupoids and a de Rham theorem for inertia spaces: A de Rham theorem

-In the remainder of this section we will show that the sheaf complex of basic forms on a groupoid is exact if a certain local contractibility condition is satisfied.
-Before we come to stating the local contractibility condition recall that by Proposition \ref{prop:equivariant-embedding_zariski-space} every $\sfG$-slice can be, possibly after shrinking, equivariantly embedded around the fixed point into the Zariski tangent space.
+In the remainder of this section we will show that the sheaf complex of basic forms on a groupoid satisfies a Poincar\'e Lemma, i.e. is exact, if a certain local contractibility condition is satisfied.
+Before stating the local contractibility condition, recall that by Proposition \ref{prop:equivariant-embedding_zariski-space} every $\sfG$-slice can be, possibly after shrinking, equivariantly embedded into the Zariski tangent space around the fixed point.